 The legislators are well aware of the dangers of walking along the roads but unfortunately their solution was to outlaw it rather than build sidewalks.
 Traffic code article 147 sets the fine at about $40 for pedestrians found walking on roads.
 We’ve never heard of the law being enforced because of course it’s ludicrous in a country where the entire rural population lives along roads without anywhere else to walk.

-500 times more likely to die may be a bit of a loose interpolation of the statistics and there are some mitigating factors – for example there are more people walking further because fewer people have cars – but it’s certainly much more dangerous to be a pedestrian in Costa Rica.
+500 times more likely to die is an interpolation of the statistics and there are some mitigating factors – for example there are more people walking further because fewer people have cars – but there’s no question it’s extremely dangerous to be a pedestrian in Costa Rica.